silviametelli/PyTextExtract/README.md

 # PyMetaExtract

-extract data from text
+### Extract data from figures in scientific papers

-Reads in a list of images and create txt files containing extracted text, one per image.
+This code reads in a list of images and create txt files containing extracted text, one per image.